fbpx Skip to main content

 People are starting to realize that the overpriced and overtaxed cannabis that they are purchasing at their local dispensary is taking the fun out of the experience.
 Where street values would typically be around $35/ eight, these are now upwards of 50, 60, and sometimes even 70 dollars!
 This is due to taxes and retail fees.

 Growing from home is nearly 1/10th the cost.
-In fact, if you spend the upfront cost on a grow kit, then you can make that money back with your first harvest in savings!
+In fact, if you spend the upfront cost on a grow kit, you can repay that with your first harvest in savings!

 Growing Year-Round Means More Variety

-Once the first-time growers become more accustomed to the grow process, the mind typically wants to reach out and try new and interesting methods.
+Once the first-time growers become more accustomed to the growth process, the mind typically wants to reach out and try new and interesting methods.
 This is a great way for people to achieve further success.
-Sure, the OG strains are the best way and Autoflowers just make magic things happen, but sometimes shelling out a few extra dollars on your seed or clone purchase will produce something new.
+Sure, the OG strains are the best way, and Autoflowers just make magic things happen, but sometimes, shelling out a few extra dollars on your seed or clone purchase will produce something new.

-The ability to grow year-round speeds up the learning process ten-fold.
-When a beginner grower evolves beyond that of a beginner, they can be itching to find something that will pique their interest.
+The ability to grow year-round speeds up the learning process tenfold.
+When beginner growers evolve beyond that of beginners, they can itching to find something that will pique their interest.

-After your third grow cycle, the process is cemented in a grower’s mind as to what they can now do to either improve or experiment.
+After your third grow cycle, the process is cemented in a grower’s mind as to what they can do to improve or experiment.

 This is where so many are now choosing to go the road less traveled.

-In the search for new and experimental techniques, some have even found that their favorite strain is one that is extremely hard to come by.
+Searching for new and experimental techniques, some have even found that their favorite strain is tough to come by.

-This is perfectly fine as it allows the grower to start the cloning process.
+This is fine, as it allows the grower to start cloning.

 Cloning is a great step to take when resources are limited.
-Maintaining a “mother plant” while you take small bits to regrow will keep you going with your new strain for a long period of time!
+Maintaining a “mother plant” while taking small bits to regrow will keep you going with your new strain for a long time!